twitter/hadoop-lzo/README.md

 The hadoop-lzo package is available at `http://maven.twttr.com/`.

-For example, if you are using `ivy`, ddd the repository in `ivysettings.xml`:
+For example, if you are using `ivy`, add the repository in `ivysettings.xml`:
 ```xml
   <ibiblio name="twttr.com" m2compatible="true" root="http://maven.twttr.com/"/>
 ```